xiyuan-fengyu/ppspider/README.md

     // urls to crawl
     urls: string | string[];

-    // a workerFactory class whose instance shold be declared in @Launcher parameter's property: workerFactorys.
-Only PuppeteerWorkerFactory is supported at present.
+    // a workerFactory class whose instance must be declared in @Launcher parameter's property: workerFactorys except NoneWorkerFactory.
+    // PuppeteerWorkerFactory and NoneWorkerFactory are supported at present.
     workerFactory: WorkerFactoryClass;

     // config of max paralle num, can be a number or a object with cron key and number value